-3.1 Financial implications

-- 3.1.1 This report details the Council's Treasury Management and investment activity as at 31st March 2023.
+- 3.1 Financial implications - 3.1.1 This report details the Council's Treasury Management and investment activity as at 30th June 2023.
 The Council is on a journey to get back onto a financially sustainable footing, principally by reducing debt, and by disposing of assets. - 3.1.2 CIPFA's 2021 Prudential Code is clear that local authorities must not borrow to invest primarily for financial return and that it is not prudent for local authorities to make any investment or spending decision that will increase the capital financing requirement, and so may lead to new borrowing, unless directly and primarily related to the functions of the Council.
-PWLB loans are no longer available to local authorities planning to buy investment assets primarily for yield unless these loans are for refinancing purposes. - 3.1.3 The cost of both long and short-term borrowing rose dramatically over the year, with rates at the end of March around 2% 4% higher than those at the beginning of April.
-Rate rises have been driven primarily by inflation and the need for central banks to control this by raising interest rates.
-Particularly dramatic rises were seen in September 2023 after the Government's 'mini budget' included unfunded tax cuts and additional borrowing to fund consumer energy price subsidies: over a twenty-four-hour period, some PWLB rates increased to 6%.
-Rates have now fallen from September peaks but remain volatile and well above recent historical norms.
-The PWLB 10-year maturity certainty rate stood at 4.33% on 31st March 2023, 20 years at 4.70% and 30 years at 4.66%.
+PWLB loans are no longer available to local authorities planning to buy investment assets primarily for yield unless these loans are for refinancing purposes. - 3.1.3 The cost of both long and short-term borrowing rose dramatically over the year, with rates at the end of June around 4.25 5% higher than those at the beginning of April.
+The rates on DMADF deposits also rose, ranging between 4.8% and 5.4% by the end of June and Money Market Rates between 4.70% and 4.83%.
+Given the risk of short-term unsecured bank investments, the Council has invested mainly with DMADF & Low Volatility Money Market Funds.